Appalachian Plateau: Plants

 The Appalachian region is home to a wide variety of plant and animal life due to its vast array of climate and conditions giving the Appalachian Plateau region great biodiversity.
 To the north are many conifers, such as red spruce and balsam fir which can be seen growing at the northernmost latitudes of the Appalachian region.
 In the northern sections of the plateau at lower elevations you can find northern hardwoods, such as sugar maple and white oak.
 In southern Appalachia, growth of sycamore, walnut, and hickory trees are common.
 It is estimated that there is around 2,000 species of flora within the Appalachia region.
 Flowers vary due to elevation and climate of the area of Appalachia region.
 Different types of flowers in the northern and southern sections of the Appalachia.
 Flowers such as rhododendron, azalea and mountain laurel can be found in southern regions while up north trees will bear serviceberry, redbud, sourwood, and many others.

 Animals

-Fauna such as bison and wolves used to be native to the Appalachian region but have vanished.
+Fauna such as bison and eastern wolves used to be native to the Appalachian region but have vanished.
 Elk have been reintroduced in some regions, having died out due to overhunting and habitat destruction previously.
 Throughout all of the Appalachian Plateau region there is an abundance of fox, raccoon, wild boar, black bears, white-tailed deer, and beaver.
 Researchers also found there to be over 200 species of game and songbirds including wild turkey, heron, geese, hawks, ducks and many more.

 Fungi are also prominent in the Appalachia region.
 Abundant mushroom and lichen can be found including chanterelle, oyster mushroom and rock tripe.